peteroupc/peteroupc.github.io/colorgen.md

 - Calculations relative to the D50 white point can improve interoperability with applications color-managed with International Color Consortium (ICC) version 2 or 4 profiles.
 - In the printing industry, the D50 illuminant and D50 white point are in wide use; for example, the CIELAB color space in use there is generally based on the D50 white point.

 <sup id=Note12>(12)</sup> The terms _lightness_ and _chroma_ are relative to an area appearing white.
-The corresponding terms _brightness_ and _saturation_, respectively, are absolute: _brightness_ is the perceived degree of reflected or emitted light, and _saturation_ is the perceived hue content (_colorfulness_) compared to other colors of the same hue and brightness.
+The corresponding terms _brightness_ and _saturation_, respectively, are absolute rather than relative: _brightness_ is the perceived degree of reflected or emitted light, and _saturation_ is the perceived hue content (_colorfulness_) compared to other colors of the same hue and brightness.
 (See also the CIE's International Lighting Vocabulary.)
 Note, however, that CIELAB has no formal saturation formula (see the Wikipedia article on [colorfulness](https://en.wikipedia.org/wiki/Colorfulness)).

 <sup id=Note13>(13)</sup> Radians can be converted to degrees by multiplying by `180 / pi`.